 Apart from losing site visitors, a poor website speed also affects search engine (like Google, Yahoo) rankings.
 That is because Google also rates the site speed as a prime factor in its search results.

-Now that you have understood that website load speed is a deciding factor in the success of your online presence, it is time you stop cribbing about your site’s lack of speed and do something about it!
+Now that we know website loading speed impacts your business, it’s time you stop cribbing about your site’s lack of speed and do something about it!

 Try out the website speed test to understand how your website is performing.
 Plenty of free speed testing tools to choose from like Pingdom website speed test, Google Pagespeed Insights, etc. If your website is running slow, you know you have to work on improving your site.